-MINIMESTER PAYMENT: A student who enrolls at the beginning of the term must register for every class for which they wish to receive financial aid, regardless of the starting date of the class.
-If a student has registered at the beginning of the term for a minimester course, they will be paid for it after attendance has been verified the following month.
+A student who enrolls at the beginning of the term must register for every class for which they wish to receive financial aid, regardless of the starting date of the class.
+If a student has registered at the beginning of the term for a mini-mester course, they will be paid for it after attendance has been verified the following month.
 No additional awards will be made for the term if a class is added after the first applicable census date for students who enroll at the start of the term.
+Student accounts are frozen on the published FA census date each term for the amount of hours the student is enrolled in, attending, and actively participating in.
 Likewise, students who fail to complete the entire term may be subject to an overpayment.

-NOTICE: Responsibility for registering for courses in one's program of study, monitoring the progression toward graduation, and avoiding SAP ineligibility lies with the student.
+NOTICE Responsibility for registering for courses in one's program of study, monitoring the progression toward graduation, and avoiding SAP ineligibility lies with the student.
 When students enroll at MCC, they choose their course of study and have ready access to the course requirements.
 While MCC provides advisement and counseling to students in an effort to facilitate a student's educational interests and goals, this SAP policy is mandated by the federal government and may not be altered, ignored, or regulated on the grounds of improper or misinterpreted advisement.

-All notices regarding academic progress for financial aid purposes will be sent to the student's MCC email and Self-Service portal.
+All notices regarding academic progress for financial aid purposes will be sent to the student's MCC email and Self service portal.
 The student is responsible for monitoring this mailbox/portal on a weekly basis.

 The Financial Aid Office may adjust the student's award amount, pending changes in eligibility status or the availability of federal/state/institutional funds.
 If the student registers for classes they must officially drop the class(es) before the first day of class or they may be responsible for all charges incurred.
-Please note: Not all certificate programs are eligible for financial aid.
+Please note: Not all certificate/diploma programs are eligible for financial aid.